 This blog is a story to be told with a beginning and a plot.
 Like time itself, it only goes one way, picking up ideas and thoughts left off from one post to the next.
 Every post adds another piece to the puzzle, another angle to the problem at hand, another brick to the house of thoughts and ideas as I try over and over again to get it right until all the pieces of the plot are assembled.

-In all appearances, the Universe looks highly compartmentalized in the way information is stopped at the defensive lines between senders and receivers.
-Kitarō Nishida would say however that the self is unable to determine its own existence from within itself.
+In all appearances, the Universe looks highly compartmentalized in how information is stopped at the defensive lines between senders and receivers.
+Kitarō Nishida would say, however that the self is unable to determine its own existence from within itself.
 It is the objective environment and the related web of multidimensional relations in which it is timelessly trapped that confers meaning and self-identities upon the individual (individual object).

 There is more to our story than our physicality.
-It is that dichotomous approach that compelled me to take the latest turn as I attempted to define non-being and nothingness.
 It may be that everything that we know of the Universe’s intrinsic character is derived from the metaphysical side.
 But the study of non-being only makes sense for science if it unveils something.
 We are, I feel, engaged in an undertold pursuit of absolutes when all that we feel, see and touch is relative.
 The technological extension of our visual and auditive reach allows us to access the unknown and fill the mental holes.

 ...perhaps there is no such thing as metaphysics—or at least nothing that deserves to be called a science or a study or a discipline.
 Perhaps, as some philosophers have proposed, no metaphysical statement or theory is either true or false.
 Or perhaps, as others have proposed, metaphysical theories have truth-values, but it is impossible to find out what they are.

 The circularity of a debate around fundamentals meant to explain the inner causal relations of the Universe calls for a move upward.
 I draw a roof over the theoretical house of everything under which circles of fundamentals perform their dance.
-Three intertwined swirls are circling out of the roof and a physical tree grows out from within.
+Three intertwined swirls circle out of the rooftop and a physical tree grows out from within.
 Time, the quantum Universe, and nothingness are the three spiraling Universals.

 Cutting through correlational circles, time escapes from the initial ring, slips away and upward, leaving space and gravity.
 Time is a vernacular expression for all that it represents: simultaneity and timelessness.
 The Universe is a physical tree and its boundaries are walls of fundamentals.
 Outside the mind and objectively, the boundaries set by the Universe, in which we exist, aren’t those of an absolute.
 Beyond the experiential physical frame, the mind learns its way through nothingness the way the body learns to move through space.
 Its knowledge remains insignificant.